Vaccination Programs Policy

 Example Compliance Timeline for New Employees (Seasonal Influenza):

-UC Riverside staff and faculty have until December 16, 2024 to comply with UC Policy by either attesting their Influenza (Flu) and COVID-19 vaccine information or submitting the declination form.
-Please log onto the Employee Medical Record Portal: Enterprise Health where you can attest or decline the vaccine.
+UC Riverside staff and faculty have until December 1, 2025 to comply with UC Policy (link opens in a new tab) by either attesting their Influenza (Flu) and COVID-19 vaccine information or submitting the declination form.
+Please log onto the Employee Medical Record Portal: Enterprise Health (link opens in a new tab) where you can attest or decline the vaccine.

-Step 1: Visit the employee medical record portal: Enterprise Health site.
+Step 1: Visit the employee medical record portal: Enterprise Health (link opens in a new tab) site.

 Step 2: Click the “UC Riverside Employee Sign In” button to login using your UCR NET ID and password.